constgen/neutrino-middleware-svelte-loader/README.md

 This is a list of rules that are used by `neutrino-middleware-svelte-loader`:

 * `svelte`: Compiles Svelte components to JavaScript modules.
 Contains a single loader named the same `svelte`.
+* `html`: Compiles Svelte components to JavaScript modules.
+Contains a single loader named `svelte`.
+Override this if you want a different loader for HTML files.
 * `compile`: Only necessary file extension added.